sherman-jordan/pf2e-visioner/Actions.md

 ![Sneak Results](images/actions/sneak_results.png)

 - An information chip in the header will call out the max distance the token was allowed to move while sneaking given the type of movement taken.
-Additional information for the GM to consider regarding feats and class features may also be found in this area.
+Additional information for the GM to consider regarding [feats and class features](Feats-and-Features.md) may also be found in the header area.
-- If AVS and Auto-Cover are enabled, Visioner uses them to test that prerequisites for the Sneak action are met at the start and end positions of the movement.
-If either test fails, sneak cannot be performed against that token and the visibility state recommendation will be `observed`.
+- If AVS and Auto-Cover are enabled, Visioner uses them to test that the prerequisites for the Sneak action are met at the start and end positions of the movement.
+If either test fails, sneak cannot be performed against that token and the visibility state recommendation will default to `observed`.
 The GM may override this detection by clicking the large green or red button in the appropriate column, and recommended results will adjust accordingly.
 - Cover bonus should be applied to the roll if a degree of cover is maintained over the course of the entire movement, by RAW.
-Due to technical limitations and the likelihood that player paths may confuse the automation, cover bonus is currently manually applied by the GM.
+Due to technical limitations and the likelihood that player paths may confuse the automation, cover bonuses for Sneak must currently be manually applied by the GM.

 > [!IMPORTANT]
 > For AVS users: While a token is moving under Sneak, [Change Validation Manager](Change-Validation-Manager.md) treats that token as unobservable and will not prompt to remove overrides affecting it.
 Other tokens remain subject to AVS prompts as normal.
 If the sneaking token gains full line of sight to a hidden or unobserved token while moving, Change Validation Manager will still prompt the GM to decide whether the token should be revealed.